PascalSpino/PADM_project/README.md

 ### Results

-Our activity planner can be run from the command-line in the same manner as in the [pddl-parser](https://github.com/pucrs-automated-planning/pddl-parser) documentation:
+Our activity planner can be run from the command-line in the same manner as in the [pddl-parser](https://github.com/pucrs-automated-planning/pddl-parser) documentation, albeit slightly simplified:

 ```Shell
 python -B -m planner domain.pddl problem.pddl